Table of contents

 Some nurseries are part of the Sure Start programme, providing additional services to further support children’s early years.
 The programme offers different services, including the Sure Start Maternity Grant which is a one-off payment to help towards the costs of having a baby.
 In Scotland, this is called Pregnancy and Baby Payment.

-The Government-led Sure Start Children’s Centres have supported many young children and their parents, with targeted early years support and other services.
+The government-led Sure Start Children’s Centres have supported many young children and their parents, with targeted early years support and other services.

 A Sure Start Children’s Centre is linked to maternity services and provides family health and support services, early years’ learning as well as full and part-time day care for children up to five years old or pre-school age.